bkaewell/self-driving-car/P3-behavioral-cloning/project_writeup.md

 30338/30338 [==============================] - 73s - loss: 0.0130 - val_loss: 0.0621
 ```

+Since this was a regression network, my loss function was Mean Squared Error to minimize the error between the predicted steering measurements verses ground truth.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ### Model Architecture and Training